-Vaginal rejuvenation procedures are generally available to most women, so if you are not pregnant, have had a recent normal pap smear, do not currently have any vaginal infections or undiagnosed vaginal bleeding, you are likely to be a good candidate for vaginal rejuvenation procedures.
-There are no age restrictions on vaginal rejuvenation procedures, though younger clients are less likely to require vaginal rejuvenation procedures.
+Vaginal rejuvenation procedures are generally available to most women, so if you are not pregnant, have had a recent normal pap smear, do not currently have any vaginal infections or undiagnosed bleeding, you are likely to be a good candidate for vaginal rejuvenation procedures.
+There are no age restrictions on vaginal rejuvenation procedures, though younger clients are less likely to require rejuvenation procedures.

 The vaginal revolution is here